szabolcsdombi/zengl/docs/index.rst

 ---------------

 | Shader includes were designed to solve a single problem of sharing code among shaders without having to field format the shader code.
-| Includes are simple string replacements from :py:attr:`Instance.includes`
+| Includes are simple string replacements from :py:attr:`Context.includes`
 | The include statement stands for including constants, functions, logic or behavior, but not files.
 Hence the naming should not contain extensions like ``.h``
 | Nested includes do not work, they are overcomplicated and could cause other sort of issues.